 Nominally, this snippet generates macOS wave patterns.
 But it also makes nice use of glassmorphism.
 The small container used to house a set of buttons is highly effective at making them the page’s focal point.

-The use of large featured images within page titles is a popular design technique.
+Large featured images within page titles are a popular design technique.
 The trouble is that it can be hard to keep the text legible without ruining the whole aesthetic.
 This snippet shows us that a frosted-glass effect can do the job quite beautifully.
 Even with the busy photo background, the included text is easy to spot and read.

 Calculators are often portrayed as utilitarian and devoid of compelling design.
 That doesn’t have to be the case.
 Check out this gorgeous glassmorphism-enhanced number cruncher.
 While the perspective-shifting hover effects may be a bit much in terms of usability, the look of the calculator itself is perfection.